 F.N.
 Souza, (Head), 1956, Mixed media on paper

-Keren: Souza was obsessed with diverse human thought, from the music composer, creative poet, and engineer to the demonic dictator—men separated only by their thoughts.
+Keren: Souza was obsessed with diverse human thought—from music composers and poets to engineers and demonic dictators.
+Men are separated only by their thoughts.

 Everything is in the head.
 The brain produces thoughts that lead to prejudices and war or love and knowledge.
 All is contained within the brain housed in the skull.

-The evolution of Souza’s heads progressed from heads with no room for a brain, with eyes at the top of the skull, arrows, and pockmarks as stars sunk into the complexion.
-These talking heads tell fake news and control people with vacant eyes that stare endlessly into the past-future-evil, evolving into featureless heads containing floating amoebae and atoms, ultimately evolving into the "red man" who waves the white flag of peace.
+The evolution of Souza’s heads progressed from heads with no room for a brain, with eyes at the top of the skull, arrows, and pockmarks like stars sunk into the complexion.
+These talking heads tell fake news and control people with vacant eyes staring endlessly into the past-future-evil.
+Eventually, they evolved into featureless heads containing floating amoebae and atoms, ultimately culminating in the "red man" waving the white flag of peace.

 Qs 6.
 On Souza’s return to Bombay, how did his mother's religious devotion, the expectation to become a priest, and his eventual expulsion from St. Xavier’s College shape his approach to art and authority?